nitinkc/nitinkc.github.io/_posts/microservices/2024-12-05-springboot-startup.md

 > The application type is set using the `SpringApplication` class.
 > The detection logic is encapsulated in the `deduceApplicationType()` method.

-**SERVLET**: A traditional web application based on the Servlet API.
+**SERVLET**: A traditional web application based on the [Servlet API](https://www.linkedin.com/advice/0/what-java-servlet-skills-web-development-zaqff#:~:text=The%20web%20server%20passes%20the,displays%20it%20on%20the%20screen).
 - Detected if `javax.servlet.Servlet` or `javax.servlet.http.HttpServletRequest` is on the classpath.
-- Common dependencies that trigger this type include `spring-boot-starter-web`.
+- `spring-boot-starter-web` dependency.

 **REACTIVE**: A reactive web application built using Spring WebFlux.
 - Detected if `org.springframework.web.reactive.DispatcherHandler` or related WebFlux classes are present on the classpath.
-- Common dependencies that trigger this type include `spring-boot-starter-webflux`.
+- `spring-boot-starter-webflux` dependency.

 **NONE**: A non-web application, such as a batch or CLI tool.
 - Selected if neither the SERVLET nor REACTIVE indicators are found.
 - This is typical for applications that do not need a web server, such as CLI tools or batch processing jobs.

-on the classpath:
-- If `javax.servlet.Servlet` is found, the type is set to SERVLET.
-- If `org.springframework.web.reactive.DispatcherHandler` is found, the type is set to REACTIVE.
-- If neither is found, the type defaults to NONE.

 ```java
 //CONSTRUCTOR